tjp77/Group-Project-BlackJack/README.md

 Organize and clean up code more.

+Separate more, so stuff that could be reuseable for other cards games is easy to pull put and make use off.

 continue trying to get other group members to at least do, past the initial planning day, so much as accept github contributor invites.